Chief Maqoma Regiment: Post 1994 and the SANDF

-The PAG was converted to a reserve infantry regiment in the SANDF.
-Its members are currently trained to a large extent as air assault infantry.
+After 1994 the regiment continued in the South African National Defence Force as a South African Army Reserve Force infantry unit.
+Its members are trained to a large extent as air assault infantry.

+In the draft South African Army Vision 2020 force design, the 2007 organograms published with Leon Engelbrecht's unpublished manuscript A Guide to the SANDF chart the unit (then still titled Prince Alfred's Guard) as an air assault battalion in the Special Operations Brigade, paired with 6 SAI, and also as motorised infantry under 6 Motorised Brigade (Eastern Cape) of the Motorised Division.

 Name Change

 In August 2019, 52 Reserve Force units had their names changed to reflect the diverse military history of South Africa.
 The Prince Alfred's Guard became the Chief Maqoma Regiment, and had 3 years to design and implement new regimental insignia.